s1320072/geoanalytics/finalVersionSphinxDocs/index.rst

 The library also supports analysis of planetary and astrophysical imagery.
 It has been applied to lunar satellite data for clustering and imputation.
 These tools can be extended to other datasets, such as Mars rover images or asteroid observations, making them valuable in space research and planetary science.

+To explore the available modules and dive into the API documentation, refer to the navigation below:

 .. toctree::
    :maxdepth: 2